 While learning to be the best teacher you can be.
 Don`t set out to be the best teacher tomorrow.
 Learn good habits and methods.
 Talk with other teachers.
 Just try to be a little better each day and eventually you will be teaching with ease.

-After each lesson I would then take notes, what worked and what didn`t.
+After each lesson, I would take notes about what worked and what didn`t.
 You have to keep in mind different cultures as well as different age groups.
-So every time you teach a new group of students, it’s a great idea to take some personal notes for your records.
+So everytime you teach a new group of students, it’s a great idea to take some personal notes for your records.
 It will help you loads next time you prepare.

 Ask your students for feedback.
 A lot of teachers have a self-conscious attitude towards feedback, but it truly is one of the most beneficial methods of growing as a teacher in the world of TEFL.
 The students main goal is to learn, yours is to teach them.
 They will be your best resource for finding out if you are going in the right direction.

 Once you develop habits and routines while creating your lesson plan, you can eventually go from doing this every day, to say doing the whole week worth of lesson plans, on a Sunday afternoon perhaps, and before you know it you will be able to spend every night of the week free to do as you choose.
 Most importantly, your students will be well on their way to learning in the process.